2xic-speedrun/latios/readme.md

 4. `python3 -m latios.ranker.Train` let's you train a TfIdf model for the feedback you have given in the client.

 ## TODO
+- "Nice to have"
   - Improved retweet support (i.e show full text)
-- Date filter (when tweet is older than say two days, it's does not need to be at top of the score list)
-- "Nice to have"
   - Group tweets in thread together
   - i.e https://twitter.com/proofofjake_/status/1603076919800778752